davemelk100/learning-micro-academy/CAPACITOR_SETUP.md

 ## 🎉 You're Ready!

-Your SOULCHI Haven app is now a native mobile app!
+Your Learning Micro-Academy app is now a native mobile app!
 Start by running `npm run cap:ios` or `npm run cap:android` to see it in action.